Lyris-XVII/Peptide-Analyser/README.md

 - `tabulate` library
 - `pyfiglet` library

+## Usage
+Run the program from the terminal:

 ## Purpose
 Peptide Analyser shows how Python can be used in biochemistry.
 It’s both practical and educational, helping you calculate important peptide properties quickly and easily.